LukasHromadnik/FEL-UI-SZZ/PUI/04-abstraction.md

 # Abstraction

-Abstracting a transition system means **dropping some distinctions** between states, while **preserving the transition behaviour** as much as possible.
+Abstracting a transition system means **dropping some distinctions** between states, while **preserving the transition behavior** as much as possible.

 An abstraction of a transition system $\mathcal{T}$ is defined by an **abstraction mapping $\alpha$** that defines which states of $\mathcal{T}$ should be distinguished and which ones should not.